SDXorg/PySD-Cookbook/docs/analyses/fitting/MCMC_for_fitting_models.rst

 Markov Chain Monte Carlo (MCMC) is a way to infer a distribution of model parameters, given that the measurements of the output of the model are influenced by some tractable random process.
-In this case, performs something akin to the opposite of what a standard Monte Carlo simultion will do.
+In this case, performs something akin to the opposite of what a standard Monte Carlo simulation will do.
 Instead of starting with distributions for the parameters of a model and using them to calculate a distribution (usually related to uncertainty) in the output of the simulation, we start with a